yenchenchou/mle-career-path/Java/README.md

    ```

    * NULL: empty reference
-   * NUllPointerException: happens when deferencing but does not get anything then it is a NUllPointerException. **Not because you find a NULL value**
+   * NUllPointerException: happens when deferencing but does not get anything then it is a NUllPointerException. **Not because you find a NULL**
-   * ArrayIndexOutOfBound
+   * ArrayIndexOutOfBound:

 ## Java parameter passing